cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/storage.rst

 Storage Considerations
 ======================

-Storage considerations are a complex matter as the various options provide or restrict one's ability to adjust the necessary parameters as the need arises.
+Storage considerations are a complex matter, as the various options provide or restrict one's ability to adjust the necessary parameters as the need arises.
 It is foremost a challenge to clearly articulate and prioritize the criteria for storage, and map the theory on to a